Use SAP Monitoring Service for Critical Notifications and Self-Healing of Java Applications in the Neo Environment

 As an operator, you can use SAP Monitoring service to receive notifications and to fix Java application issues when critical metrics are detected.
 That way a custom application can notify you through different channels when a critical metric persists for some time.
 Consequently, the application can take the necessary actions to prevent the Java application from undesired outcomes such as crashes and loss of data.

-Currently, you can use the SAP BTP tools to configure email notifications only for availability checks and custom JMX checks of running Java applications.
-That means SAP BTP can send you an email alert for any critical custom metrics and availability checks.
+Currently, you can use the Alerting Channels API or the SAP BTP tools to configure email notifications only for availability checks and custom JMX checks of running Java applications.
+That means SAP BTP can send you an alert for any critical custom metrics and availability checks.
 For more information, see Configuring Availability Checks from the Console Client and JMX Checks.

 Now by using SAP Monitoring service, you can configure notifications for all the metrics of a Java application.
 That way you can be notified for any critical CPU and memory usage in addition to the custom metrics and availability checks.
 Furthermore, you can even customize the way these notifications are sent.
 For example, SAP Monitoring service can send an email when a metric is detected as critical for the first time and an SMS when it is received as critical three times.
 Another benefit with such a scenario is that you can be notified for critical metrics of many Java applications located in subaccounts on different hosts (regions).
 The only requirement in such a case is that your user is a member of those subaccounts.